 According to the Kyoto Protocol, Czech national GHG emissions have to be 8 % below base year emissions during the five-year commitment period from 2008 to 2012.
-There is also the national target to reduce GHG emissions in 2005 by 20% compared to 1990, approved by Governmet in 2001.
 The Czech Republic is in a good direction to meet its goal.

 2.1 Emission Trends of Aggregated GHG Emissions